Place of Origin: SS Dresden

 Played by: kalyka

 A life of travel had long been the norm, as her father brought the whole family when working on various assignments or off-Earth personal projects.
 She and her siblings were all homeschooled by Hélène, who imposed a rigorous schedule: lessons six days a week, limited vacation time between terms.
-Every planet they visited was considered an educational field trip, and the children were expected to report on three aspects of their visit as soon as they departed for an another location.
-While Jonathan and Andrew would usually write about the artistic community or the architecture in a specific region, Cassie would write about the languages used by the planet’s inhabitants, the different dialects she had noticed during her visit, and if she had acquired any novels during her visits, how it influenced the local contemporary literature.
+Every planet they visited was considered an educational field trip, and the children were expected to report on various aspects of their visit as soon as they departed for an another location.
+While Jonathan and Andrew would usually write about the artistic community or the architecture in a specific region, Cassie would write about the languages used by the planet’s inhabitants, and the local classical or contemporary literature, and later about politics.

 She has been passionate about foreign languages from a young age, striving to learn as many as she could as she became more aware of the cultures in and surrounding the Federation.
 By age nine, she was fluent in four Terran languages.
 She mastered Vulcan and Andorian a few short years later, and learned Klingon and Cardassian soon after.